-Imperial County faces a major challenge in providing for the development and maintenance of an adequate supply of affordable housing for all segments of the population, consisting of single-family homes and multi-family units.
-Community Development Block Grant (CDBG), Neighborhood Stabilization Program (NSP3), HOME, and CalHOME programs can assist by providing grants or loans for affordable housing to the Imperial County and surrounding cities.
+Imperial County faces a major challenge in providing for the development and maintenance of an adequate supply of affordable housing for all segments of the population, consisting of singlefamily homes and multi-family units.
+Programs funded by the Community Development Block Grant (CDBG), Neighborhood Stabilization Program (NSP3), HOME, and CalHOME can assist eligible residents by providing grants or loans for affordable housing to residents within the Imperial County.

-The county's most serious housing need is rehabilitation and continued maintenance of the existing housing market, particularly the units occupied by low- or moderate-income households.
+The county's most urgent housing need is rehabilitation and continued maintenance of the existing housing market, particularly the units occupied by low or moderate-income households.
 Low-income households lack the resources necessary to afford decent, safe, and sanitary housing.
 The lack of resources will lead to increased overcrowding and overpayment by the county.